tiedyecat/sunotes/README.md

 3. **Generates Report**: Creates a markdown table with all the metrics

+4. **Output Options**:
+   - **Dry Run Mode**: Prints the report to console for review
-4. **Sends to Google Chat**: Posts the report to the configured Google Chat webhook
+   - **Send Mode**: Posts the report to the configured Google Chat webhook

 ## Security

 - The `.env` file contains sensitive information and is excluded from git tracking
 - Never commit your actual access tokens to version control
 - Make sure your Facebook access token has the necessary permissions to read insights and ad set data from the accounts listed in the script
+- Always test with dry run mode first before sending to chat